ShuHuei/ORA_finalproject/README.md

 <br />

 From the analysis above we can easily see that the value iteration method helps determine which state is better according to the reward function.
-And we can conclude the action we can decide in each state in the folloing table.
+And we can conclude the action we decide in each state in the following table.
 <br>

 <img src="https://github.com/ShuHuei/ORA_finalproject/blob/main/group1%20result.PNG" width=90% height=90% align="center"/>

-The conclusion in Group1 are
+The conclusions in Group1 are
 + When we discuss the # of confirmed and vaccination or not, most of the strategies will be MAV (Mask, Airport control and vaccination).
 + One interesting thing is that when the # of confirmed is high but we haven’t started to vaccinate, it will recommend to achieve 20% vaccination rate.